This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Start cooking the potatoes in cold water, as opposed to adding them to boiling water.
 This will help them cook evenly.

 - Don’t overcook the potatoes.
 Make sure the potatoes are simmering gently.
-If the water is boiling too rapidly, your potatoes may become waterlogged and nobody wants that.
+If the water is boiling too rapidly, your potatoes may become waterlogged and mushy, and nobody wants that.

 - Dress the potatoes while they’re still warm.
-This way, they will absorb some of the dressing and become seasoned from the inside out.
+They will absorb more flavor this way.

 Serving Suggestions

-This herbed potato salad can be served warm or at room temperature.
-It’s best eaten the same day as it’s made, since the dill loses its potency after that.
+This dill potato salad can be served warm or at room temperature.
+It’s best eaten the same day as it’s made, since the dill loses its potency after that and the potatoes become gummy.
 This salad is perfect for barbecues, picnics, and vegan dinner parties.
-It goes well with these lentil patties, eggplant tomato stew, or tahini slaw with chickpeas.
+For a great summer meal, pair it with eggplant tomato stew, falafel patties, or bbq tempeh sandwiches.

 FAQ’s